bigbeno37/gulp-boilerplate/README.md

 ## Why Stylus and not Sass?
 It's a bit of a lengthy topic, and I'll give you my 100% non-bullshit take on it: because Stylus is easier to write CSS with.
 Oh, and also the fact that all CSS plugins in this Boilerplate are Stylus plugins.
 Sorry guys!

+## License
+There is no license.
+Do whatever the fuck you want with this.